-The semantics of both the composition and distribution logic, and of coordination and location laws, builds on recent work around COMMUNITY, a formal approach that we have been developing for architectural description [FLW03].
-COMMUNITY includes primitives that capture distribution and mobility aspects [LF03], and explicitly separate between components computation, coordination and distribution/mobility.
-Besides recently forwarded operational semantics-including graph transformations, Tile and rewriting logic-the main strength of COMMUNITY lies in its logic of interactions, which is based on Category Theory [Fia04].
-COMMUNITY is also endowed with a software tool for editing, simulating and validating distributed software architectures [OW04].
+The semantics of both the composition and distribution logic, and of coordination and location laws, builds on recent work around CommUnity, a formal approach that we have been developing for architectural description [14].
+CommUnity includes primitives that capture distribution and mobility aspects [19], and explicitly separate between components computation, coordination and distribution/mobility.
+Besides recently forwarded operational semantics-including graph transformations, Tile and rewriting logic the main strength of CommUnity lies in its logic of interactions, which is based on Category Theory [13].
+CommUnity is also endowed with a software tool for editing, simulating and validating distributed software architectures.
+Extensions of CommUnity towards context-aware computing are now being explored that will further enrich this architectural approach.

-Meseguer's Rewriting Logic [Mes92] was used in [AF05] as a semantic domain for validating coordination and location concerns independently of each other and for checking consistency between them.
+We are currently working on more case studies in order to consolidate and validate this service-oriented architectural approach.
 We are also collaborating with ATX Software, the IT company with whom we developed the Coordination primitives, on the methodological aspects of location laws; one of our main goals is to develop a deeper understanding and classification of business rules so that semi-automatic derivation of coordination and location laws can be ultimately achieved.
-In this sense, the work put forward in [OYP03] for classifying Web Services-oriented rules can provide us significant input.
+In this sense, the work forwarded in [26] on classifying Web Services-oriented rules could be a significant input for us.
 Last but not least, extensions to modelling languages like the UML with coordination and distribution laws are also being investigated at Leicester.

-7 Acknowledgements
+Acknowledgements